FireDaemon Zero and Zero OEM 3.2.3

 - Your FireDaemon Zero 2 or earlier license key will not work with FireDaemon Zero 3.

-- FireDaemon Zero 3 and FireDaemon Zero 3 OEM are available for free to customers with a current Software Assurance subscription.
+- If you have an active Software Assurance subscription you can upgrade to FireDaemon Zero 3 or FireDaemon Zero OEM 3 for free.
 Please contact us to obtain your new license keys or link to download FireDaemon Zero 3 OEM.